steve-mcintyre/shim-review/README.md

   Also, the shim binary here includes a vendor DBX list that blocks all of those older vulnerable grub binaries that we ever signed for this architecture.

+* For the June 2022 CVE list, older versions of GRUB2 are still around in Debian repos, but will be revoked via SBAT updates.

 -------------------------------------------------------------------------------
 ### If your boot chain of trust includes a Linux kernel: